pwyckoff/pwyckoff.github.io/_posts/2023-07-20-bikeshare-fireworks.md.md

 **As mentioned, in this project, I  tracked usage of the Paris Vélib' system from 13:00 EST on Bastille day through to 13:00 EST the next day.** To do so, I leveraged the [excellent open data system](https://opendata.paris.fr/pages/home/) that the Paris Mayor's Office has put in place, to gather updates on each station in the network, once a minute -- or around **2 million data points total**.
 More information about [methods](#a-brief-note-about-methods-and-the-data), as well as a savable, sortable and searchable [table](#sortable-table-of-cumulative-data) of all cumulative station data is to be found at the bottom of this post.

 ## Midnight biking
-Looking at all the bike moves across the entire network, there is a perhaps unsurprisingly cicadian rhythm to the use of the bikeshare system, rising during the day, and falling at night.
+Looking at all the bike moves across the entire network, there is a perhaps unsurprisingly circadian rhythm to the use of the bikeshare system, rising during the day, and falling at night.
 Some elements stand out -- the **13:00-14:00 hour on the 14th**, as Paris resumed life following the parade, and **00:00-01:00 on the 15th**, the hour that includes and follows the fireworks.

 ![](/images/velib_bastille/hourly_total_evolutions.png)